Offensive Coordinator and Offensive Line Coach

-DelMonaco is in his sixth season as the Stampeders’ offensive line coach.
-Additionally, he oversees the club’s free-agent tryout camps during the off-season.
+DelMonaco is in his ninth season as the Stampeders’ offensive line coach and third with the additional title of offensive coordinator.

-In 2017, the Stamps allowed the second-fewest sacks in the CFL.
-The line also paved the way for tailback Jerome Messam to crack the 1,000-yard mark.
-Despite limited experience at the position, Ucambre Williams became the team’s starting centre and was Calgary’s nominee for the CFL’s Most Outstanding Offensive Lineman award.
+In 2017, Ucambre Williams became the team’s starting centre despite limited experience at the position and was Calgary’s nominee for the CFL’s Most Outstanding Offensive Lineman award.

-In 2016, the Stamps allowed the fewest sacks in the CFL for a third consecutive season.
+The Stamps allowed the fewest sacks in the CFL for a third consecutive season in 2016.
 Two members of the offensive line —Dennis and Spencer Wilson — were named CFL all-stars and Dennis was voted the league’s Most Outstanding Offensive Lineman.

 The Stampeders did not allow a single sack in the 102nd Grey Cup game as Calgary beat Hamilton to win the seventh title in franchise history.

 DelMonaco joined the Stamps in 2014 after spending the previous four seasons as the offensive line coach for the Winnipeg Blue Bombers.
 Under DelMonaco, members of the Blue Bombers offensive line earned a total of five division all-star honours and Winnipeg had a per-game rushing average of more than 100 yards in three of his four seasons.

 DelMonaco joined the Blue Bombers in 2010 after a seven-year stint at Rensselaer Polytechnic Institute.
 He was RPI’s offensive line coach for two seasons (2003-04) and the offensive coordinator for five years (2005-09).